nilportugues/laravel5-jsonapi-dingo/README.md

 ```

-#### Step 4: Usage
+#### Usage

-Create file `config/jsonapi.php`.
+Open `config/jsonapi.php`.
 This file should return an array returning all the class mappings.

 ```php